GiovineItalia/Gadfly.jl/README.md

 ![Car](http://homes.cs.washington.edu/~dcjones/gadfly/car.svg)

-A catalog of plot elements given later in this document.
+A catalog of plot elements is given later in this document.

 ## Heretical